abuuzayr/ubuntu1604-desktop-oca9-liclipse/README.md

 At the end of the setup, the VM will restart.

-Try starting up the Terminal application.
-If it starts up immediately, the installation and setup was successful.
-If it takes a while then refuses to load, the installation was unsuccessful.
-To fix this issue, run the following
-command: `vagrant destroy && vagrant up`

 *If you are unable to `vagrant ssh` after 30 minutes, do tear down and up the entire vagrant instance again with `vagrant destroy && vagrant up`*